 Personal data is processed based on the following:

-- For the fulfilment of contractual obligations: For the execution of transactions either under a Payment Services contract or Investment Services contract.
+- For the fulfilment of contractual obligations: For the execution of transactions either under a E-Money Services contract or Investment Services contract.
 In order to be able to provide services to clients, the Company is required to collect information about the client’s identity and financial information.

-- For compliance with legal obligations: Processing of personal data is necessary for compliance of legal obligations arising from various laws such as the European Markets in Financial Instruments Directive (‘MiFID II’) and the relevant Investment Services and Activities and Regulated Markets Law of the Republic of Cyprus, European and Cyprus Laws, Directives and Regulations for the Prevention of Money Laundering and Terrorist Financing, the Common Reporting Standard (‘CRS’), the European Market Infrastructure Regulation (‘EMIR’), the Foreign Account Tax Compliance (‘FATCA’), the Payment Services law and Directive.
+- For compliance with legal obligations: Processing of personal data is necessary for compliance of legal obligations arising from various laws such as the European Markets in Financial Instruments Directive (‘MiFID II’) and the relevant Investment Services and Activities and Regulated Markets Law of the Republic of Cyprus, European and Cyprus Laws, Directives and Regulations for the Prevention of Money Laundering and Terrorist Financing, the Common Reporting Standard (‘CRS’), the European Market Infrastructure Regulation (‘EMIR’), the Foreign Account Tax Compliance (‘FATCA’), the E-Money Services law and Directive.
 In order to comply with these laws, the Company is required to follow identity verification procedures and anti-money laundering controls, retain data for certain periods of time and disclose data to supervisory, regulatory and other public authorities.

 - For other legitimate reasons, such as for developing and improving the Company’s products and services and for defending the Company in litigation procedures.